DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "I know that."

 Kai only responded with one big shrug to Jeanne's serious response.
-He thought back on how many times he had exchange like that back in the true world.
+He thought back on how many times he had exchanges like that back in the true world.
-Still, her firm character remaining unchanged like that, gave him strange feeling of relief.
+Still, her firm character remaining unchanged like that, gave him a strange feeling of relief.

 "Should be fine still.
 Only five more minutes." _TL TODO:_ re-check `まだ平気よね。じゃああと五分だけ`

-"M?"
+"Mm?"

 "Hey, I want to ask something."

-Her eyes upturned.
-She asked with mischievous smile:
+Her eyes upturned, she asked with a mischievous smile:

 "How was I in your true world, Kai?"

-"How you ask...
-Well you've been my neighbour."
+"How, you ask...
+Well you were been my neighbour."

 "No, no, I mean my personality, how I behaved and things like that.
-After the great war was over with mankind's triumph it would be a peaceful world.
+After the great war ended with mankind's triumph it must have been a peaceful world.
-There is no Reistance, right?"
+There was no Reistance, right?"

 "Of course."

 "I cannot even imagine it.
-What sort of life I'd have, if I wouldn't become Resistance's commander.
+What sort of life I'd have, if I hadn't become Resistance's commander.
-Likely I also don't have to pretend to be a man, right?"
+Likely I also didn't have to pretend to be a man, right?"

 Fixing his gaze on her, Kai remained silent.
-Wondering just what kind of girl was Jeanne E Anise in the true world.
+Wondering just what kind of girl Jeanne E Anise was in the true world.

 _Will she remember once I tell her..._

 _What I'm thinking...
-That would be just too nice to be truth._
+That would be just too good to be true._

-The moment hope crossed his mind, Kai shut down this thought.
+The moment the hope crossed his mind, Kai shut down this thought.
 After all, it was just his selfish wish.

-What's more, remembering it right now is not necessary a desirable thing for Jeanne herself.
+What's more, remembering it right now was not necessary a desirable thing for Jeanne herself.

 "Hey?"

-"...You've been quite popular."
+"...You used to be quite popular."

 Taking a big breath he continued.

-"After humans won in the great war, four races have been sealed in graveyards.
+"After the humans won in the great war, the other four races had been sealed in graveyards.
-Both me and you, Jeanne, were part of troops, responsible for safeguarding that."
+Both me and you, Jeanne, were a part of the troops responsible for safeguarding them."

-"Could it be I'm also commander there?"
+"Could it be I was also a commander there?"

-"No, no, but likely you will be in the near future."
+"No, no, but likely you were to become one in the near future."

-Looking at her listening to him with such confidence, he kept a smile at heart.
+Looking at her listen with such confidence, he smiled deep in his heart.

 _TL TODO_: Re-check? `自信満々にそう訊く彼女に、内心で苦笑いを堪えながら。`

-"With my low position I'm just standing a watch around the graveyard.
+"With my low position I was just standing watch around the graveyard.
-But you, Jeanne, was planning to be heading to the capital.
+But you, Jeanne, were planning to head to the capital.
-Youngest, and moreover first woman at that."
+Youngest, and moreover the first woman, at that."

-"Oh, so, Kai, from you perspective I didn't change much then?"
+"Oh, so Kai, from your perspective, I didn't change much then?"

 "...Well, I was surprised to see you dressed as a man."

 When he first met her at Neo Vishal, he was really quite surprised at Jeanne's change.
-Even now seeing her in front of him, he felt the same.
+Even now while seeing her in front of him, he felt the same.

-"Jeanne that I know had her hair down and wore fashionable clothes."
+"The Jeanne that I knew had her hair down and wore fashionable clothes."

 "Me?
-Ahahah, then I'm definitely changed."
+Ahahah, then I've definitely changed."

-She burst into laughter.
+She burst out into laughter.

 _TL TODO:_ Check `少女が噴きだす`

-"It is been a while since last time I wore a skirt.
+"It has been a while since the last time I wore a skirt.
-The same about make-up, I don't think I even thought about becoming more feminine.
+The same about make-up, I don't think I ever thought about becoming more feminine.
 ...But...
 Well, I see..."

 _TL TODO:_ Check second sentence `お化粧だって女の子っぽくなろうなんて考えもしないし`

 For a short while she laughed.
-But soon enough his silver haired childhood friend's eyes shown sadness.
+But soon enough, his silver haired childhood friend's eyes showed sadness.

-"I forgot already...
-When last time I've been yearning for such feminine things."
+"I've forgotten already...
+When was the last time I yearned for such feminine things?"

 "..."

-"Hey, Kai, I have something to say" _TL Note:_ She says `我が儘` which could said to be unreasonable/selfish, but I don't feel it is right.
+"Hey Kai, can I ask you for something?" _TL Note:_ She says `我が儘` which could said to be unreasonable/selfish, but I don't feel it is right.
 Potla?

-"M?"
+_ED Note:_ Yeah, the literal translation would be "Can you listen to my selfish request?", but that doesn't sound good in English. xD

+"Mm?"

 ── Would you be my <span title="boyfriend">friend</span> even in this world?

 _TL Note:_ There is very interesting furigana `ボーイフレンド`, Jeanne should go for it!
 But pretty sure it would be more literal male friend though.
 Well, you guys know who I'm rooting for anyway.
+_ED Note:_ Anybody not on board the Rinne train can spill coffee on their newest white shirt.

-With her face slightly red, his silver hair childhood friend said, almost whispering.
+With her face dyed slightly red, his silver haired childhood friend said, almost whispering.

 "...Me?"

-"It is not something I can ask of my subordinates in Resistance.
+"It is not something I can ask of my subordinates in the Resistance.
 I'm their commander, so I cannot cross this line with them."

 But that was different for Kai.

-At most Kai is only outside helper.
+At most Kai is only an outside helper.
-Together with Rinne, he is looking for a way to return back the true world.
+Together with Rinne, he is looking for a way to return back to the true world.
-And coincidently their interests aligned with Urza Resistance, no more no less.
+And their interests coincidentally aligned with the Urza Resistance, no more no less.

 That's why...
-Between these two was no boss-subordinate relationship.
+The relationship between these two were not that of a boss and their subordinate.
-They are just a boy and a girl of the same age.
+They were just a boy and a girl of the same age.

 "I don't mean to change anything, and it is not a request per se.
 Just...
 Ehm, well, I miss... [friendship] quite a lot."